 In 2010, the John Leggott College Student Trust Fund received a generous bequest from a former student, Barbara Brown.
 Barbara expressed a desire that the money should be used to assist Modern Foreign Language students.
 Therefore the trustees, in agreement with Barbara’s family, have agreed to provide a £1000 single bursary for one student who progressed to University to study a course with a significant element of Foreign Language study.

 Eligible students will be contacted each year and invited to apply.

-For more information please contact Gemma Willey, Clerk to the Student Trust Fund by emailing email@example.com
+For more information regarding the Student Trust Fund only, please contact Gemma Willey, Clerk to the Student Trust Fund by emailing email@example.com